awslabs/amazon-neptune-tools/neptune-export/readme.md

 For large datasets, we recommend running this tool against a standalone database instance that has been restored from a snapshot of your database.

+### Serializer

+The latest version of _neptune-export_ uses the [GraphBinary](http://tinkerpop.apache.org/docs/3.4.0/upgrade/#_graphbinary) serialization format introduced in Gremlin 3.4.x.
+Previous versions of _neptune-export_ used Gryo.
+To revert to using Gryo, supply `--serializer GRYO_V3D0`.

 ## Exporting the Results of User-Supplied Queries

 _neptune-export_'s [`export-pg-from-queries`](docs/export-pg-from-queries.md) command allows you to supply groups of Gremlin queries and export the results to CSV or JSON.